Have Fun and Stay Safe

-Safety is the number one priority for The St. Lawrence Seaway Management Corporation (SLSMC) and the U.S. Saint Lawrence Seaway Development Corporation (SLSDC).
-The SLSMC and the SLSDC oversees the locks, canals and channels that enable vessels to transit from Montreal to Lake Erie.
+Safety is the number one priority for The St. Lawrence Seaway Management Corporation (SLSMC) and the U.S. Great Lakes St. Lawrence Seaway Development Corporation (GLS).
+The SLSMC and the GLS oversees the locks, canals and channels that enable vessels to transit from Montreal to Lake Erie.

 Frequent and rapid changes in water levels and flows around our facilities are part of our day to day operations, as we process the transits of commercial and recreational vessels.

 - Giant valves, large enough for a car to drive through, are opened and closed to fill and drain locks.
 A spot that looks calm and safe one moment can become dangerous within a few seconds as water levels and flows change, often without warning.

 - Propellers on 30,000 tonne lakers generate strong undertows, able to suck a swimmer into the path of the churning blades.

 - 740 foot long vessels can create strong suctions, affecting nearby watercraft.

 For your own safety, recreational activities such as swimming, water skiing, fishing, and diving are strictly prohibited in all Seaway canals, channels, pleasure craft docks, locks, weirs, and their approaches.